BennetWilson/weather-dashboard/README.md

 I then created three JS files as I found it easier for me to understand if all of the parts were separated.

-My application can display today's weather and infomation such as; High and Low temperatures, Humidity, Wind Speed, Current Temperature and UV Index.
+My application can display today's weather and infomation such as; High and Low temperatures, Humidity, Wind Speed, Current Temperature, UV Index and Weather Description.

 My application displays a five-day forecast for the location.
-This forecast includes; High and Low temperatures, Humidity, Wind Speed, Current Temperature and UV Index.
+This forecast includes; High and Low temperatures, Humidity, Wind Speed, Current Temperature, UV Index and Weather Description.

 ## Links